zepto-lang/zepto-stdlib/README.md

 # Zepto Standard Library

 This is the standard library of the zepto programming language.
-Any pull requests concerning the libraries distributed with zepto are welcome here.
+Any issues or pull requests concerning the libraries distributed with zepto are welcome here, unless they are submodules, in which case they should be posted there.